PembrokePandas/Portfolio-assignment/README.md

 3. Make sure the data file is stored in the same location as BRFSS.ipynb
 4. Run BRFSS.ipynb with Jupyter Notebook

-Additional information about the dataset can be found in codebook15_llcp.pdf and
+Additional information about the dataset can be found in codebook15_llcp.pdf The file Report.pdf contains the report and can be consulted if you want to learn more about this project